 Statutory pension provision also includes pensions from military injuries insurance, motor liability insurance and workers’ compensation insurance, i.e. so-called SOLITA pensions.
 Of these statistical figures only SOLITA compensations (counted as pensions) for those receiving SOLITA pension in addition to their earnings-related or national pension are included.
 Persons receiving SOLITA pensions alone are not included in the statistic.
 The Finnish Motor Insurers’ Centre and the Finnish Workers’ Compensation Center collect the necessary information needed for statistical compilation from the traffic and accident insurance providers.

 The Guarantee Pension Act came into force on 1 March 2011.
 It guarantees a minimum pension for all resi-dents of Finland.
 Only those receiving a guarantee pension along with an earnings-related or national pension are included in this statistic.
 Persons receiving guarantee pension alone are not included in the statistic.
 It is Kela who pays the guarantee pension.

 In addition to the statutory pensions, the statistic also includes the voluntary registered supplementary pension security financed by the employer.
 On the other hand, voluntary non-registered supplementary pension security paid by the employer is not included in the figures of this publication, nor voluntary pension provision paid by the individuals themselves.

 The statistic contains data on the numbers, the average pensions and the pension size distributions of persons who received a pension at the end of the year.
-Additionally, it contains numerical data on new retirees during the year, as well as information on the annual pension expenditure.
+Additionally, it contains numerical data on new retirees during the year.

 The following categorizations are used in the statistic: pension scheme, pension benefit, gender and age of the pension recipient, size of the pension, regional distribution and, for disability pensions, disease category (for disability pensions).